ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 Inspiration for the design of energy_py environments comes from [OpenAI gym](https://github.com/openai/gym).

 The ultimate goal for energy_py is to have a collection of high quality implementations of different reinforcement learning agents.
-Currently the focus is on implementing a single high quality implementation of DQN and it's extensions.
-A good summary of the DQN extensions is given in [Hessel et. al (2017) Rainbow: Combining Improvements in Deep Reinforcement Learning](https://arxiv.org/pdf/1710.02298.pdf).
+Currently the focus is on implementing a single high quality implementation of [DQN and it's extensions](https://arxiv.org/pdf/1710.02298.pdf).

 Creating environments and agents follows a simple API familiar to any users of Open AI gym.